The MGH Pathology Research division explores the diagnosis and pathogenesis of disease, with a focus on cancer-related fields.

 Pathology Research Overview

 The Division of Research, led by J. Keith Joung, MD, PhD, Associate Chief of Pathology, Research, encompasses research by Pathology Service faculty that is divided among a number of different laboratories and departments.
 Peer-review funded investigators are centered in the Molecular Pathology Unit (Drs.
-David Louis, Keith Joung, Atul Bhan, Kevin Haigis, David Langenau, Atsushi Mizoguchi, Cathy Nutt, Miguel Rivera, Eveline Schneeberger, Dennis Sgroi and Anat Stemmer-Rachamimov and Mario L. Suvà, MD, PhD).
+David Louis, Keith Joung, Atul Bhan, David Langenau, Martin Aryee, John Iafrate, Miguel Rivera, Dennis Sgroi, Anat Stemmer-Rachamimov and Mario L. Suvà, MD, PhD).

 Multiple Pathology faculty have funded laboratory research efforts that occupy space in other departments: